About Me

 Dennis Tran is a social impact storyteller, DEIA Speaker, and Consultant, who is on a mission to build a more neuroinclusive and accessible world, where people with disabilities and neurodivergence can live a meaningful and fulfilling life.

-He currently works as the Marketing Specialist for the Autism Society of America, a Certified Peer Supporter and Peers Advisory Board Member on Peers.net, a Cultural and Disability Authenticity Entertainment Consultant with Disability Belong, formerly RespectAbility, and is the creator and host of his podcast, Asian Lifing, which traces his journey navigating disability and late neurodivergence with mental health challenges.
+He currently is an AuDHD Neurodivergent and Mental Health Certified Peer Supporter and Peers Advisory Board Member on Peers.net, a Cultural and Disability Authenticity Entertainment Consultant with Disability Belong, formerly RespectAbility, and is the creator and host of his podcast, Asian Lifing, which traces his journey navigating disability and late neurodivergence with mental health challenges.
 He currently also serves as the Director of Partnerships for the Asian Americans with Disabilities Initiative (AADI), an organization that uplifts the voices of disabled Asian Americans.

 He has a Bachelor’s Degree in Public Health Policy with a Business Management Minor from the University of California, Irvine.